First Day of My Life (Bright Eyes song)

 "First Day of My Life" is a single from the album I'm Wide Awake, It's Morning by American band Bright Eyes, released on February 7, 2005.
 The song reached number 37 on the UK Singles Chart.
 The video was directed by John Cameron Mitchell.

 History

 The song was listed at number 266 on Pitchfork Medias "Top 500 Tracks of the 2000s".

-The music video displays a variety of couples as well as single people wearing headphones while sitting on a couch.
+The music video shows a mix of couples and single people, all wearing headphones while sitting on a couch.
 The video received a Special Recognition in the 2006 GLAAD Media Awards due to its inclusion of gay and lesbian couples.

-It can be heard in the 2007 film Elvis and Anabelle and the film The Bubble.

-It was featured in an episode of NBC's Chuck (season 4, episode 23), titled "Chuck Versus the Last Details".
+The song can be heard in the films The Bubble (2006) and Elvis and Anabelle (2007), as well as on the episode of The Sarah Silverman Program entitled "Just Breve" (S03 E08; 2010).
+It was also featured in the episode of the NBC series Chuck entitled "Chuck Versus the Last Details" (S04 E23).

-The song has been used for multiple commercials.
-It was used in a 2012 Zillow commercial.
-It featured in a 2021 Citibank commercial.
+The song has been used for a number of commercials, notably in a 2012 Zillow commercial, as well as in a 2021 Citibank commercial.

-James Corden selected this song as one of his favorites on Radio 4's Desert Island Discs.
+James Corden selected the song as one of his favorites on Radio 4's Desert Island Discs.